Wednesday, March 4, 2009

 Bio::Phylo

 Bio::Phylo is a collection of modules for phylogenetic analysis and biodiversity assessments.
-Primary author: Rutger Vos, with contributions from Aki Mimoto, Klaas Hartmann and Jason Caravas.
+Primary author: Rutger Vos, with contributions from Aki Mimoto, Klaas Hartmann, Jason Caravas and Mark Jensen.

 CIPRES